fluidskateboards/programs/README.md

 07/4/2026 Watched fireworks on a boat, played horse with my cousins and friends, went to the grocery store, helped make breakfast burritos for the family, sang karaoke, danced, and went in the hot tub.

 07/13/2026 Used libheif, an open-source library used for converting .heic photos into .png.
 Played chess, took the dogs for a short run, went to family therapy, AA step study, a coaching session and played more chess.

+07/14/2026 Read my Jesus Calling book, fixed my piano, sang and uploaded singing covers to tiktok and youtube, played chess, made a song, went to dinner with Charles and ate good tacos and dessert.